Nexedi/re6stnet/docs/re6stnet.rst

 In most cases, you only have to start the re6stnet daemon for you to join the re6st network.
-Since the number of options to set is currently quite high, I advise you to utse a configuration file.
+Since the number of options to set is currently quite high, I advise you to use a configuration file.
 Here is an example of such a configuration file::

     # Configuration file for re6stnet